-For me, it’s quite a bit of embarrassment and a lack of professionalism — the reason being that every blog piece I publish, Ghost automatically sends to my email subscribers.
+For me, it’s quite a bit of embarrassment and a lack of professionalism — the reason being that for every blog piece I publish, Ghost automatically sends it to my email subscribers.

 And imagine what it’s like to send an empty blog post to over 880 people straight to their inbox.
 I’m getting itchy just thinking about it!

-Also, I have automation in place to tweet my article once it’s published.
+Also, I have automation to tweet my article once it’s published.
 So, I need to satisfy both my email subscribers and my Twitter audience.

 I can’t afford to miss out on the deadline.

 What can you do to make this deadline matter to you?
 Do you also have email subscribers that await content from you?
 Do you have a Twitter audience?
-Is there anything at all you can do to make sure there’s a tangible consequence to not uploading a new piece on time?
+Is there anything you can do to ensure there’s a tangible consequence to not uploading a new piece on time?

 If you don’t have a small audience, that’s okay.
 Perhaps you can arrange with a close friend that they check up your blog every X time you choose, and if they don’t see a new blog post there, you owe them $20.
 If you’re serious, make it $100.